unkcpz/tatzelwurm/DESIGN.md

 - The key point to check is make sure not new thread is created for each coroutine but the thread/event_loop has the lifetime of worker (this is the new design after move from `tornado` to `asyncio` which can only support one event loop, so probably with handle thread by rust every process can again run on their own event loop??).
 - It may also be possible (better) to turn the python coroutine into a rust future and then using tokio runtime to poll the future to complete.
 This require the crate `pyo3_asyncio` as bridge to pass python's coroutine to rust tokio runtime.

+#### The interface for worker and actioner

+(comming soon)

+- worker and actioner are independent of central design, since the interface can be very flexible as messages and therefore make the use of the system programming language agnostic.
+- But it anyway requires real implementation for the actioner and worker.
+- although the create provide example of worker and actioner by rust, in its first real world use case in AiiDA, the python interface is must to have thing.
+- The interface is the kiwipy as for the RMQ.
+- In the repo, the interface is put as separate crates and provide with python as must have, and probably with julia and lua in plan.

 ### TBD

-- Is it better to store checkpoint in a seperate (in legacy it is with process node) table or even in a separate resource?
+- Q: Is it better to store checkpoint in a seperate (in legacy it is with process node) table or even in a separate resource?
+    - A (@unkcpz): The checkpoint contains two types of information, which are the information to recover the task and the information of task running state.
+The info to recover the task from task pool should be in the task pool.
+But the information about running state should be in the other entity with more fast access.
+These two information are well decoupled.
+    - But this change require more design change in the AiiDA.

-- Who should create (create means initialize the instance, store it is the "DB" and set to the created state) the task?
+- Q: Who should create (create means initialize the instance, store it is the "DB" and set to the created state) the task?
 Coordinator or worker or actioner (in legacy it is actioner)?
+    - A (@unkcpz): It should still be the actioner, the architecture overview explain it well.
+    - One of the goal is to make the use of the task broker language agnostic and fit for the workflow of orchestrated in different programming languages.

 ### Performance tips